 Board of Directors

 Rose Money has a rich history of advocating for those with little or no voice.
 As Director of the Caring Closet for Tigard-Tualatin School District, she worked on the frontlines with hundreds of children and adults each year who needed help to meet their basic needs of food, clothing and shelter.
 It was from this work within the community the idea of building the Family Promise of Tualatin Valley homeless family program came to fruition.
 She has worked for several local non-profits as both employee and volunteer including Project POOCH, Oregon Humane Society, and Dress for Success and has served on several boards.
 Her work experience has been in sales management, marketing and fundraising.
-She was a volunteer preschool teacher in Africa and has completed coursework in business, professional development and management as well as having two Associates Degrees.
+She was a volunteer preschool teacher in South Africa and has completed coursework in business, professional development and management as well as having an Early Childhood Education degree.
 In her spare time, she enjoys spending time with her family including her crazy Labrador, Bodega, a recent career change dog from Oregon’s Guide Dogs for the Blind program.

 Judy Nix — Board Chair